Thurler/touhou-labyrinth-2-speedrun/enemy/yuyuko.md

 Here we simply stackc TRR as high as we can, stopping around the corresponding threshold for the gems and equip situation for the optimal setup.
 IA pivoting and careful healing/buffing is essential here:

 * Yuuka and Satori spam Beauty of Nature
-* Swap Chen with Sanae
+* Swap Momiji with Sanae
 * Komachi IA pivots Yuuka and Satori
 * Sanae juggles healing and IA pivoting